mnemnion/loon/notes/clua/syntax.md

 ###Unary Tokens

-The characters ``. ` ~ ; : ' " # |`` are not valid in symbols.
+The characters ``. ` ~ ; : ' " # @ |`` are not valid in symbols.
 If encountered, the parsing of the symbol will end.

-`.` represents method access in a symbol, or the decimal in a numeric context.
+`.` represents field access in a symbol, or the decimal in a numeric context.
 It is invalid in the outer context.

+`@` represents method access within a symbol, or as a prefix, method access to the first argument of a function.

 `` ` `` and ` ~ ` quasiquote and unquote within the macro system.